cwells/adhd/README.md

 If `django/up` is run, it will first load the `python` plugin, then run `django/bootstrap` and `django/migrate` (and these in turn may have other dependencies).
-If you don't always want a job to run, you can add the `skip` directive, followed by a test that evaluates the output of a shell command.
+If you don't autoload want a job to run, you can add the `skip` directive, followed by a test that evaluates the output of a shell command.

 Jobs and plugins are only run once, regardless of how many other jobs may depend